dapplets/dapplet-docs/docs/create-adapter-doc.md

   1. Adapter name.
   2. General information about the adapter.
+  4. Contexts with insertion points for the widgets (pictures, table, additions).
   3. Widgets with description, parameters, their types.
-It is better if this information is presented in the form of a table.
+It is better if this information is presented in the form of a table or tables.
-  4. Insertion points of the widgets (pictures, table, additions).
   5. Events (text, code).
   6. Supported virtual adapters.